kkpan11/kkpan11.github.io/content/_index.md

 ## About This Site

-This site is built with [Hugo](https://gohugo.io/) and [Book](https://github.com/alex-shpak/hugo-book) theme.

-Furthermore, to enable the rendering of PDF documents pertaining to some of my previous projects, I have integrated the [PDF.js](https://github.com/mozilla/pdf.js) open-source library.
+This site is built with [Hugo](https://gohugo.io/) and the [Book](https://github.com/alex-shpak/hugo-book) theme.
+Furthermore, I have integrated the [PDF.js](https://github.com/mozilla/pdf.js) open-source library to enable the rendering of PDF documents related to some of my previous projects.

+---

+*Last updated: 2023-05-20*